inkVerb/VIP/201-shell/Lesson-04.md

 - `ls -l` will output a list of files with information that includes the permissions that `chmod` changes
 - `ls -a` shows "All" files and directories, even those hidden
 - `ls -la` and `ls -al` combine the flags `-a` and `-l`
-- `.` at the beginning of a file or directory name make it "hidden"
+- `.` at the beginning of a file or directory name makes it "hidden"
 - Ctrl + H toggles hidden file and directory view in Nautilus
 ___